shlomif/how-to-share-code-online/README.md

 ### Use a Continuous Integration (CI) Service

-If you have the time, and solving the issue is important for you, you should set up a public [CI service](https://github.com/shlomif/Freenode-programming-channel-FAQ/blob/master/FAQ_with_ToC__generated.md#what-do-continuous-integration-ci-services-such-as-travis-ci-jenkins-or-appveyor-provide) with a build and test script, and that reproduces the issue.
+If you have the time, and solving the issue is important for you, you should set up a public [CI service](https://github.com/shlomif/Freenode-programming-channel-FAQ/blob/master/FAQ_with_ToC__generated.md#what-do-continuous-integration-ci-services-such-as-travis-ci-jenkins-or-appveyor-provide) with a build and test script, and which reproduces the issue.
 This way, other people will have an easier time reproducing it.

 ### Put the code under a usable copyright licence.